 Similarly, if a child has special needs or becomes ill, a parent will naturally be more focused on them.
 Other siblings view the ill child as receiving more attention, and young children can’t consciously discern the difference between loving fun attention and dutiful caring attention.
 For them, it is just viewed as differential treatment that they don’t understand.

 Another thing that can increase sibling rivalry is the natural progression of children through different life stages and their evolving needs as individuals.
 It is inevitable as older children grow they need to gain independence and trust and therefore get different treatment from younger siblings.
 Perhaps the oldest is now a pre-teen and needs a cell phone to check in while out with friends.
 As a parent, you are trying to build responsibility and trust with your oldest, but the 9-year-old wonders why they don’t get a phone “to play with.”
 Or maybe that same 9 year old is complaining he has to wash the dishes while his 5-year-old brother (who can’t even reach the sink) isn’t helping.
 The treatment is viewed as “unfair” by certain siblings, but it usually stems from the difference in ages and stages of development.

 Finally, parents can inadvertently worsen sibling rivalry through their own actions.
 Children as young as 1 year old are able to determine and ascertain differing levels of parental treatment between themselves and siblings.
-Constantly praising or criticizing one child over another, encouraging competition between siblings, labelling your kids as the “kind one” or “smart one,” or clearly showing favoritism for one child’s wants and needs, all exacerbate sibling tension.
+Constantly praising or criticizing one child over another, encouraging competition between siblings, labeling your kids as the “kind one” or “smart one,” or clearly showing favoritism for one child’s wants and needs, all exacerbate sibling tension.
 An increase in parental affection toward one child can directly cause more hostility and conflict with siblings.